Cawston Grange Primary School

 Our vision at Cawston Grange Primary School is that children’s wellbeing, happiness and safety are our first priorities and we hope that children will be able to take risks in their learning and in life as well as understanding how to prepare themselves for the diverse society we live in.

-In our diverse society, children need to be aware of fundamental British Values, develop an understanding of themselves, others and their community and how we can work together in harmony.
+In our diverse society, children need to be aware of fundamental British Values, develop an understanding of themselves along with others in their community and learn how they can work together in harmony whilst respecting others.

 Additionally, children also need to know how to maintain healthy lifestyles and relationships with others.
 PSHE plays an integral role in children exploring these things and helps to prepare them for the community that they live in now and in the future.